rachelnertia/rachelnertia.github.io/_posts/2017-04-05-halo-reach.md

 ![](/images/halo-reach/Reach_TotS_Gunning.jpg)

-And that's *Halo Reach*.
+And that's *Halo: Reach*.
 There's more to talk about, of course.
 When the writing succeeds.
 When it fails.
 The skyboxes.
 The [Grunt](http://halo.wikia.com/wiki/Unggoy) voices, left un-translated from their original language.
 The health system.
 The option to customise your character -- and play a lady-Spartan (neat!).
 The multiplayer.
 The details.
 The ending.
 Oh god, the *ending*.

 Like I said, mechanically-speaking it's the best *Halo* game.
 It's every element from the original game, matured and refined.
 If I wanted to explain the core gameplay of *Halo* to someone, I might just point to *Reach* before *Combat Evolved*.
 The catch is that I wouldn't actually recommend playing through it to that same person -- it may be the best, but it's also the last game someone new to the series should play.
 The reason is simple: